Big Sky (song): Retrospective assessment

-Author Clinton Heylin describes "Big Sky" as a "choice cut", being a major statement on Davies' part and an indication that he "could not suppress a more autobiographical view of the world."
+Author Clinton Heylin describes "Big Sky" as a "choice cut", being a major statement on Ray's part and an indication that he "could not suppress a more autobiographical view of the world".
 However, he criticises the song for departing from the album's concept, having more in common with the themes of the Kinks' next two albums and "[sending it] some place that was more Muswell Hill than village green".
 Miller likewise views the song as a departure from Village Green's central themes of memory and desire, and Morgan Enos of Billboard magazine writes it deals in "heavenly" concerns where the rest of the album is largely "terrestrial".
-By contrast, Kitts finds that, though "Big Sky" and "Last of the Steam-Powered Trains" were not recorded until late in the album's production, both "now seem indispensable to the concept of Village Green."
+By contrast, Kitts finds that, though "Big Sky" and "Last of the Steam-Powered Trains" were not recorded until late in the album's production, both "now seem indispensable to the concept of Village Green".
 He writes that while "Big Sky" deals less in specific characters than in larger "statements and questions", it fits into the album through its themes of "contemplation" and "yearning for understanding".
 Jem Aswad of Variety magazine instead sees the song as another of the album's "vivid" character studies, with its central character being "the almighty", and author Mark Doyle writes that though several of the album's characters do not seem to directly interact with one another, "it is easy to imagine them all coming together under the benevolent (but non-interventionist) 'Big Sky'".

 Other versions

 "Big Sky" is one of two tracks from Village Green that the Kinks added to their live set list, including it from 1968 through 1971.
-Miller describes a heavy rock performance of "Big Sky" at the Fillmore West in 1970 as resembling Jimi Hendrix's version of "Hey Joe", though he concludes the treatment is "horrible", with Ray Davies' "beautiful words" hidden under the guitar work of Dave.
+Miller describes a heavy rock performance of "Big Sky" at the Fillmore West in 1970 as resembling Jimi Hendrix's version of "Hey Joe", though he concludes the treatment is "horrible", with Ray's "beautiful words" hidden under the guitar work of Dave.
 Kitts instead finds that the version demonstrates the band's tightness, highlighting the "inventiveness and precision" of Dave's guitar work.

 On the suggestion of musician Clint Conley, American indie rock band Yo La Tengo covered "Big Sky" for their 1986 debut album, Ride the Tiger.
 The song was the first on which drummer Georgia Hubley contributed backing vocals.
 Reviewing the album for AllMusic, Mark Deming describes the cover favourably, writing that "any band that can cover the Kinks and Pete Seeger on the same album and make them both work must be doing something right."
 American musician Matthew Sweet recorded a cover of the song, released on the 2002 tribute album This Is Where I Belong: The Songs Of Ray Davies & The Kinks.
 In Tom Semioli's review of the album for AllMusic, he writes that the cover sounds "as fresh and vital as the day [it was] written", while Rob Mitchum of Pitchfork calls it "inessential", criticising it for being too similar to the original.